The Quart Short Reading nights are a newly founded series of literary salons in Adelaide. Our motto is: great stories, well read

 For an idea of what you might hear (and, if you’re a writer, what you might submit) have a listen to these pieces from some of our previous reading nights:

-Our next event, Summer Shorts, will be held on Tuesday 16 January 2018 from 7:00pm at The Bibliotheca Bar and Book Exchange.
-To be considered for this event, we must get your piece before 5:00pm Friday 22 December.
+Our next event, Winter Shorts, will be held on Tuesday 17 July 2018 from 7:00pm at The Bibliotheca Bar and Book Exchange.
+To be considered for this event, we must get your piece before 5:00pm Friday 22 June.

 We are looking for stories that surprise, delight, and challenge; themes, characters, and plots that make the mind whirl or the heart jump; and stories that will sound great when read aloud.
 In addition to short fiction and poetry, we’re interested in receiving your literary non-fiction (also known as creative non-fiction).
 Writers with culturally, ethnically, and socially diverse backgrounds, as well as writers with a disability, are strongly encouraged to submit their work.